Enabling Lineage V3¶

 The migration script automatically enables the Lineage V3 service.
 No additional actions are required to enable it.
 Next, you can enable Manual Lineage Curation.
 See Enabling Manual Lineage Curation.

-Alation does not recommend going back to Lineage V2 after enabling and using Lineage V3 as disabling V3 will result in an outdated state of the lineage data in the Catalog.
-Although not recommended, turning off Lineage V3 is still possible.
+Alation does not recommend going back to Lineage V2 after enabling and using Lineage V3.
+Disabling V3 will result in an outdated state of the lineage data in the catalog.
+Although not recommended, disabling Lineage V3 is still possible.
+For example, if you observe issues with the CPU or memory consumption while using Lineage V3 that you consider critical to the instance health, you can fall back onto Lineage V2.

 Contact Alation Support to help you return to using Lineage V2.